 Just like metrics can help you steer your lifestyle toward healthier living, they can also tell you important things about the overall health of your digital transformation program.

 How Program-Healthy Are You?

-Understanding and managing those conditions, in other words spotting the early symptoms of issues, is key to keeping your program healthy.
+Understanding and managing those conditions or, in other words, spotting the early symptoms of issues, is key to keeping your program healthy.
 It allows you to be proactive in taking actions and, after a treatment plan is in place, tracking resolution using metrics.
-The sooner you take this “program health check,” the better you will be able to protect your program from down-the-road ailments.
+The sooner you take this “program health check”, the better you will be able to protect your program from down-the-road ailments.

 Here are five symptoms that could mean it’s time for a reality check to get program health back to optimal.

 Your meetings with your transformation partners should be about finding solutions to problems, not so much about the problems themselves.
 And yet…you’ve wasted many a meeting doing just that.

 This is indicative of a larger problem about leadership culture.
 Get to the bottom of why everyone’s fixated on the problems and move them toward driving solutions.

 2. No One Knows Why They’re Doing This

 Everything was going well.
 The kickoff was a success, program sponsors are on board, and you’re on a year-long journey to drive transformational change for the company.
 But once the excitement of kickoff has died down, you’re hearing a lot of water-cooler conversations around, “why are we doing this?”.